jet2018/js-fetch-wrapper/README.md

   tokenBearerKey="secretkey" // notice this
 )
 ```
+***NOTE:*** The above still expects your token to be stored in localstorage, but this is sometimes not the case, you can store you token anywhere!!
+The above may not help, read ahead to customise that.

 ### Full Customising
-The above will work for when you token is in your localstorage and really available for use.
+The above will work well when your token is in your localstorage.

-But imagine one who is keeping this token in maybe sessionStorage or anywhere else.
+But imagine one who is keeping this token in maybe sessionStorage, realm db or anywhere!.

-Then it is also to define your interceptio with your own source of code like below.
+Then it is also possible to define your interception with your own source of code like below.
 Remember this should be done on class instatiation otherwise it may break.

-As long as you endup with the code.
-The rest will work fine.
+As long as your functionality, once executed, returns the code, the below will work fine.
 ```JS
 import Jet from 'jet-fetch';